axk5209/recipeyent/README.md

 # Recipeyent Frontend
 ### *Frontend of fun recipe-sharing website.
 Built with React JS (Redux, Hooks, Material UI)*

-#### Users can create, review, and save different recipes and follow other users' content.
+#### Users can create, review, and favorite different recipes and follow other users to prioritize their content.

 #### The src folder contains code for different pages in the platform: the Login Screen, Landing Page, Recipe Creation Form, User Dashboard, etc.